idaholab/virtual_test_bed/doc/content/pbfhr/g_fhr/griffin.md

 ### User Objects

-Next, we will define two User Objects, which load in the steady state solution for the diffusion solution in `TransportSolutionVectorFile` as well as several final solutions to variables in `SolutionVectorFile`.
+Next, we will define two User Objects, which load in the steady state solution for the diffusion solution with the  `TransportSolutionVectorFile`, and several other variables with `SolutionVectorFile`.
 This is done so that Transient simulations can be run which start from the steady-state solution calculated in this model.

 !listing /pbfhr/gFHR/steady/gFHR_griffin_cr_ss.i block=UserObjects